 The result was an undeniable success!
 Over one hundred local authors, both established and up-and-coming, turned out for the event.
 They showcased their work and participated in panels, talking and answering questions about writing and publishing.
 Thousands of readers showed up to walk the tables and find their favorite authors, as well as discover a few new ones.

 Small publishers and independent bookstores were on hand to display the best new books they had to offer.
 There were even literacy-based volunteer organizations to help spread the message of the weekend.
 There was something for everyone, no matter how you were involved in the publishing industry.

 More than books

 Oh, and there were some favorites in local food and drink there to keep everyone well-fed, too.

 Lulu was lucky enough to be right in the middle of it at the Exhibitor Fair, with our very own Jennifer and Gannon in attendance manning the Lulu table and mingling with the crowd.
 They were happy to see some familiar faces, like Jon Batson and Rachel Pollock.
 They met up with a number of authors who have used Lulu to create, publish, and sell their books.
 From popular fiction to niche hobbies, the breadth of content that’s available from Lulu authors was well represented.

-On top of that, they were able to introduce a handful of people to Lulu; whether it was an aspiring author looking to publish a book, a reader wanting to find a great new independent writer, or a publisher trying to manage and print their entire catalog, next year’s festival is sure to have even more support from the Lulu crowd.
+On top of that, they were able to introduce a handful of people to Lulu.
+Some aspiring authors looking to publish a book.
+Others included a reader wanting to find a great new independent writer.
+And even a publisher trying to manage and print their entire catalog.
+Next year’s festival is sure to have even more support from the Lulu crowd.

-After three days and thousands of people coming together, the community managed to raise over $20,000 in support of the Durham Library Foundation.
-Lulu was proud to support the Read Local Book Festival, and we hope that this was only the first of many to come!
+After three days and thousands of visitors, the community raised over $20,000 in support of the Durham Library Foundation.
+Lulu is proud to support the Read Local Book Festival!
+Hopefully the first of many to come!